dantros/lua_cmake/README.md

 cmake --preset ninja-release
 ```
 The build files are written to `..\build_cmake\ninja-release`, go there and execute `ninja`.
 You will get the binaries in the same folder.

+## F.A.Q.s

+- Yes, there are other similar projects out there, but I opted for implementing my own because of reasons.
+- Why not using adding https://github.com/lua/lua as a submodule?
+  - As that repository states, it is mirrored irregularly.
+  - It doesn't include all files availables when downloading the source from the official website www.lua.org. (luac.c, lua.hpp)